-Additionally, recent researches show that schools are not necessarily safe places for children.
-73 percent of students (76% boys and 70% girls) report experiencing at least one form of violence in school.
+Additionally, recent research shows that schools are not necessarily safe places for children.
+An astounding 73% of students (76% of boys.
+70% of girls) report experiencing at least one form of violence in school.
 Half of the students, both girls and boys, rated their school (including classrooms and playground) as 'unsafe' or 'somewhat unsafe'.
 In addition, more than one quarter of girls 13-17 years who reported being abused, say that first incident of childhood sexual abuse occurred at school.
-All of this adds to the urgency for MoEYS to finalize, adopt and implement the still draft Policy on Child Protection for Schools.
+All of this adds to the urgency for MoEYS to fully implement the recently adopted Policy on Child Protection in Schools.

-EDUCATION - Policy Brief 2016
+EDUCATION - Policy Brief 2017

-Finally, policy on education for children with disabilities has been enacted since 2008; however, children with disability, especially severe disabilities and intellectual disabilities, still have limited access to education.
+Finally, policy on education for children with disabilities has been enacted since 2008; however, children with disabilities, especially severe disabilities, still have limited access to education.
 This is due to lack of teacher capacity, teaching resources or adaptation equipment or accessible buildings.
-It is estimated that as many as 25% of children in Cambodia with a disability never access any form of education.
+It is estimated that as many as 25% of children with a disability never access any form of education.